England beaten in World Cup thriller

 England needed 78 from 49 balls with only four wickets in hand when Sciver was joined at the crease by Katherine Brunt.

-With the equation down to 16 from the last over, Australia bravely gave the ball to left-arm spinner Jonassen, who took a stunning one-handed return catch to dismiss Brunt and effectively end the contest.
+Their hitting gave England an outside chance going into the final over, but Australia bravely gave the ball to left-arm spinner Jonassen, who took a stunning one-handed return catch to dismiss Brunt and effectively end the contest.

-Though England suffer yet another defeat by the Australians, who went unbeaten in winning the multi-format Ashes series earlier this year, Heather Knight's side can take heart from how far they pushed the tournament favourites.
+Though England suffer yet another defeat by the Australians, who went unbeaten in winning the Ashes earlier this year, Heather Knight's side can take heart from how far they pushed the tournament favourites.

 England's stiffest test in the group stage is now behind them, and they should still make progress towards the semi-finals, starting against West Indies in Dunedin on Wednesday (22:00 GMT on Tuesday).